nre-learning/nrelabs-curriculum/lessons/lesson-16/stage5/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 7)">Run this snippet</button>

 Good Job!
-You are now ready to render your first network configuration template!
+You are now ready to render your own network configuration templates!

-If you would like to provide Jinja2 tempalates and variables to PyEz and push these configs on to a remote Junos device, checkout out Intro to PyEZ lesson(coming soon)!
+You may want to check out the lesson on using <a href="/labs/?lessonId=24&lessonStage=1" target="_blank">PyEZ for Junos Automation</a>.
+Instead of just printing these configs, you can pass them into the PyEZ Python library to push them automatically to your network devices!